gudzenkov/mlfinlab-research/README.md

 This notebook answers question 3.5 form the textbook Advances in Financial Machine Learning.

 "Develop a mean-reverting strategy based on Bollinger bands.
 For each observation, the model suggests a side, but not a size of the bet".

+#### Chapter3_Labeling.ipynb

+This comprehensive notebook covers the complete Chapter 3 from "Advances in Financial Machine Learning" on labeling methods.
+It includes implementations of the triple-barrier method, meta-labeling, and various labeling techniques for financial machine learning.
+The notebook demonstrates how to properly label financial data for supervised learning, including handling of concurrent labels and sample weights.

 #### Chapter3-Part1.ipynb